Orders, decorations, and medals of the Korean Empire

 In 1897, Emperor Gojong of Korea decided to establish orders, decoration, and medals, which he had been considered for months.
 The emperor decided the recipients.
 If the recipients have big merits, money and pension were awarded with it.
 All except Order of the Auspicious Stars, Order of the Palgwae, and Order of the Auspicious Phoenix were established in 1898.
 Order of the Palgwae was established Order of the Auspicious Stars was established in 1900.
 Lastly Order of the Auspicious Phoenix was established in 1905.
 After the colonization of Korea started by Japan–Korea Treaty of 1910, these orders were disbanded.
 But, wearing of these orders were possible even during the colonization.

-Medals lingered was kept in Dae jo jeon.
-However most of these kept medals were burned when there was a fire in Dae jo jeon on 11 October 1917 during Japanese Colonization.
+Medals lingered was kept in Daejojeon.
+However most of these kept medals were burned when there was a fire in Daejojeon on 11 October 1917 during Japanese Colonization.